-5.1 Date of implementation
+5.1 [Date of implementation]Annual preparation of strategic plans

-5.1.1 The accounting officer of an institution must prepare a strategic plan for the MTEF period commencing 1 April 2002 for approval by the relevant executive authority.
+5.1.1 Each year, [The] the accounting officer of an institution must prepare a strategic plan for the forthcoming MTEF period [commencing 1 April 2002] for approval by the relevant executive authority.

-5.2 Strategic plans
+5.2 Submission and contents of [Strategic] strategic plans

-- 5.2.1 The approved strategic plan must be tabled in Parliament or the relevant provincial legislature within 15 working days after the Minister or relevant MEC for finance has tabled the annual budget. - 5.2.2 The strategic plan must - (a) cover a period of three years and be consistent with the institution's published medium term expenditure estimates; - (b) include the measurable objectives and outcomes for the institution's programmes; - (c) include details of proposed acquisitions of fixed or movable capital assets, planned capital investments and rehabilitation and maintenance of physical assets; - (d) include details of proposed acquisitions of financial assets or capital transfers and plans for the management of financial assets and liabilities; - (e) include multi-year projections of income and projected receipts from the sale of assets; - (f) include details of the Service Delivery Improvement Programme; - (g) include details of proposed information technology acquisition or expansion in reference to an information technology plan that supports the information plan; and - (h) for departments, include the requirements of Chapter 1, Part III B of the Public Service Regulations, 2001. - 5.2.3 The strategic plan must form the basis for the annual reports of accounting officers as required by sections 40(1)(d) and (e) of the Act.
+- 5.2.1 In order to facilitate the discussion of individual votes, [The] the approved strategic plan must be tabled timeously in Parliament or the relevant provincial legislature, but not later than [within] 15 working days after the Minister or relevant MEC for finance has tabled the annual budget for the first year of the strategic plan. - 5.2.2 The strategic plan must - (a) cover a period of three years and be consistent with the institution's published medium term expenditure estimates; - (b) include the measurable objectives, [and] expected outcomes, programme outputs, indicators (measures) and targets [for] of the institution's programmes ; - (c) include specific Constitutional and other legislative, functional and policy mandates that inform what the institution performs; - (d) include policy developments and legislative changes that frame programme spending plans over the three-year period; - ([c]e) include details of proposed acquisitions of fixed or movable capital assets, planned capital investments and rehabilitation and maintenance of physical assets; - ([d]f) include details of proposed acquisitions of financial assets or capital transfers and plans for the management of financial assets and liabilities; - ([e]g) include multi-year projections of income and projected receipts from the sale of assets; - ([f]h) include details of the Service Delivery Improvement Programme; - ([g]i) include details of proposed information technology acquisition or expansion in reference to an information technology plan that supports the information plan; and - ([h]) for departments, include the requirements of Chapter 1, Part III B of the Public Service Regulations, 2001. - 5.2.3 The strategic plan must form the basis for the annual reports of accounting officers as required by sections 40(1)(d) and (e) of the Act.